Andresfgomez970/N-body-simulation-in-Vpython/README.md

 ## Running the program

-It is only necessary to change the input in the generate funtion in the file
+It is only necessary to change the input in the "generate" funtion in the file "Nbodies.py".
+For example to run the configurations in the 'SSthrid.ap', the line could go as follows:

-generate('SSthrid.ap')
+obj,M = generate('SSthrid.ap')

 ## Built With